What to record in a distribution agreement

 2. Dividing the market

 A distributor and supplier may both offer products in the same market at the same time.
 For example: the distributor supplies local wholesalers and end users, while the supplier sells directly to government organisations.
 You can record agreements like this in the distribution agreement.
 “In this case, the agreement gives you a stronger position as a distributor.
-Because without an agreement, you cannot prevent a supplier from competing with you directly based on the law alone.”
+Because without an agreement, you cannot prevent a supplier from competing with you directly.
+With an agreement, you can.”

 3. Setting the price

 With a distribution agreement, you can set the purchase prices for products or groups of products, along with the discounts for the distributor.
 You can also include a price list in the agreement.
-The agreement often says that the supplier may change the prices for a certain period.
+The agreement often says that the supplier may change the prices at a certain moment.

 Competition